AcunatomyConditionsChronic Pain Patterns

 Myofascial Mapping

-Tight spots in muscles (called trigger points) send pain to predictable places in the body.
-What feels like random, widespread pain often traces back to specific muscles — and those can be found and released.
+Trigger points send pain to predictable places.
+What feels random often traces back to specific muscles that can be released.

 03

 Chronic pain is real, even when scans look clean.
-The source is usually muscle and nerves — not bone or disc.
+The source is usually muscle and nerve, and that's treatable.

 You've been looking for someone